reframe-hpc/reframe/docs/tutorial_build_automation.rst

 .. tip::

-   While developing a test using Spack or EasyBuild as a build system, it's good to run ReFrame with :option:`--keep-stage-files` and :option:`--dont-restage` options.
+   While developing a test using Spack or EasyBuild as a build system, it can be useful to run ReFrame with the :option:`--keep-stage-files` and :option:`--dont-restage` options to prevent ReFrame from removing the test's stage directory upon successful completion of the test.
-   These options will not remove the test stage files upon successful completion of the test but, more importantly, ReFrame will not wipe out the stage directory every time you retry the test, which is quite useful for avoiding rebuilding the dependencies of the packages built by the test.
+   For this particular type of test, these options will avoid having to rebuild the required package dependencies every time the test is retried.